 McClendon Center is certified by the DC Department of Behavioral Health as a Core Services Agency (CSA).
-At the CSA, we provide four core services:
+At the CSA, we provide six core services:

-Our CSA is staffed by Licensed Independent Clinical Social Workers, Team Leaders, a Team of Bachelors-level Community Support Specialists, Registered Nurses, and a number of part-time Psychiatrists, five of whom are third and fourth-year Psychiatry Residents from George Washington University.
+Our CSA is staffed by Licensed Independent Clinical Social Workers, Licensed Professional Counselors, a team of Bachelors-level Community Support Specialists, Registered Nurses, a full-time Psychiatrist, a psychiatric nurse practitioner, and a number of part time Psychiatrists, three of whom are third -year psychiatry residents from George Washington University.

-All the staff work together in multi-disciplinary teams to provide mental health rehabilitation services.
+The staff works together in multi-disciplinary teams to provide mental health rehabilitation services.
 We also operate a 24/7 on-call service to meet clients’ needs after hours and on weekends.

 Clients can Assist in the Intake Assessment by having the following Information with them: